dadoonet/fscrawler/docs/source/admin/fs/wpsearch.rst

 When a Custom Source is found with the same name, the ``KEY`` of the Custom Source is automatically fetched and applied to the workplace search job settings.

-If you already have defined a Custom API in Workplace Search and have the ``KEY``, you can add it to your existing FSCrawler configuration file:
+If you already have defined a Custom API in `Workplace Search Admin UI <http://0.0.0.0:5601/app/enterprise_search/workplace_search>` and have the ``KEY``, you can add it to your existing FSCrawler configuration file:

 .. code:: yaml